Data Processing Agreement

 Omnisend ensures that firewalls, network routers, switches, load balancers, domain name servers, mail servers, and other network components of the network infrastructures under its control and management responsibility are configured and secured in accordance with commercially reasonable industry standards.

-Omnisend has implemented and maintains remote access policies and procedures that meet or exceed industry standards for Omnisend personnel who require remote access to a network or system that protects, processes or stores Customer Personal Data.
+Omnisend has implemented and maintains remote access policies and procedures that meet industry standards for Omnisend personnel who require remote access to a network or system that protects, processes or stores Customer Personal Data.

 PROTECTION FROM DATA LOSS, CORRUPTION

 All databases are kept separate and dedicated.
 Omnisend has implemented logic that segregates user accounts from each other.

 Omnisend relies on the Google Cloud Platform for data destruction and can only perform logical deletion.
 Deleted Customer Personal Data is rendered unreadable or disabled by the Google Cloud Platform and the underlying storage areas on the Google Cloud Platform network that were used to store the content are wiped, prior to being reclaimed and overwritten, in accordance with the Google Cloud Platform standard policies and deletion timelines available at: https://cloud.google.com/security/deletion.